jkosh44/jkosh44.github.io/_blogs/2025-04-06-rust-generics-vs-dynamic-dispatch.markdown

 ### Conditional Compilation

-Since generic structs allow programmers to create multiple different types, they can allow for greater type safety.
+Since generic structs allow programmers to create multiple different types, they have more opportunities for type safety.
 Rust allows you to conditionally create methods on a subset of the concrete types created from generic types.
 Consider a type similar to the `GenericVec` from earlier, we can conditionally add a method to that type with the following syntax.

 ```rust
 struct GenericDisplayVec<T: Display> {